pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 ### Autoencoder Information Flow Inspection

 Following training, the notebook performs a deterministic inspection of one training frame as it passes through every major stage of the autoencoder.
+This inspection illustrates how the encoder progressively compresses visual information into a compact latent representation and how the decoder reconstructs an approximation of the original frame.

 The inspection visualizes: